WLVI: Analog-to-digital conversion

+WLVI began broadcasting a digital signal on April 15, 2003.
 WLVI shut down its analog signal, over UHF channel 56, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal continued to broadcast on its pre-transition UHF channel 41.

 Spectrum reallocation

 On February 15, 2017, Sunbeam Television owner Ed Ansin told The Boston Globe that he had sold WLVI's broadcast frequency in the FCC's spectrum auction for an undisclosed amount he described as "a lot of money"; this was later revealed by the FCC as a market-high figure of $162.1 million.
 The station has continued operations on virtual channel 56 through a channel-share arrangement with sister station WHDH, which took effect on January 9, 2018.